dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     cd provision
     ansible-playbook provision.yml

-3. By running ``provision.yml``, the following configurations take place:
+3. The provision tool runs in three stages that can be called individually:

+**prepare_cp.yml**

 a.
-All compute nodes in cluster will be enabled for PXE boot with osimage mentioned in ``provision_config.yml``.
+Verifies pre-requisites such as SeLinux and xCat services status.
 b.
+Installs required packages.
+c.
+Verifies and updates firewall settings.
+d.
+Installs xCAT (from tarball).
+e.
+Configures xCAT (pxe nic, postgresdb pwd, disk partition for remote servers, dns servers for internet access, DHCP leases time, timezone).
-A PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, infiniband IPs, BMC IPs etc.
+f.
+PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, infiniband IPs, BMC IPs etc.

     To access the DB, run: ::